Ap3rtur3/vue-event-registry/README.md

 #### Plugin options

 The property names of both event registries can be customized.
-Registries will not be added to vue if `false` is given instead of a string.
+Registries will not be created and added to vue, if `false` is given instead of a string.

 ```javascript
 // Example with custom event registry names